g-omarsdottir/agile/README.md

   - Browse to the product backlog main page.
   - Click on “Closed” tab on top of the PBI list.

-## Reference a PBI using the link feature
+## Reference a PBI Using the Link Feature
 - Reference items in the description field or in the comment field.
 - Click on the PBI item.
 - Click on the “...” on the  top of the issue details page.